How to Run Background Tasks Using the User Interface (UI)

 Delete a Background Task

-To delete a Background Task in the UI, a user must be signed in to DR Designer.
+To delete a Background Task in the UI, a user must be signed in to DR Designer and hold task ownership.
 Once a user has navigated to the Tasks tab, follow the procedure below.

 - Find the desired task in the Tasks list.